QuKunLab/APEC/README.md

     pip install APEC==1.1.0.11

-We suggest that users build a python 3.6.8 environment for APEC with **miniconda** or **anaconda**, since APEC is dependent on specific versions of python packages (see README.md in examples folder).
-R packages (e.g. monocle 2.10.0) can be installed in conda environment too.
+We strongly recommend that users build a python 3.6.8 environment for APEC with **miniconda** or **anaconda**, since APEC is dependent on specific versions of python packages (see README.md in examples folder), and Monocle (2.10.0) can be installed in conda environment too.
+The commands to create a conda environment (named as apec_env) and install APEC and Monocle are:

+    conda create -n apec_env python=3.6.8
+    conda activate apec_env
+    pip install APEC==1.1.0.11
+    conda install -n apec_env -c bioconda bioconductor-monocle=2.10.0

 In Ipython, Jupyter-notebook or a python script, users can import packages of APEC by: